So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Execution of Partition and Violence

-In this section, provide data on the migration and violence that followed the independence of India.
+This section provides data on the migration and violence that followed the independence of India.
 Also, provide a short reference to the resettlement of the displaced population in both dominions.

 - Impacted Provinces: